opentoonz/opentoonz_docs/source/applying_special_fx.rst

 The Intensity value expresses the percentage of values used in the multiplication.
 By activating the Alpha option, also the alpha information is considered.

-If only one node is defined, the multiplying operation is applied to all the images underlaying theupper node content according to the Xsheet layering order.
+If only one node is defined, the multiplying operation is applied to all the images underlaying theupper node content according to the Xsheet/Timeline layering order.

 .. _over: